My name is Lukas Diekmann. I studied at the Heinrich-Heine-University in

 My research involved dynamic languages and their data types.

-Currently I am part of the Software Development Team in the Department of Informatics at King's College London where my research involves parsing, editors and language composition.
+Currently I am part of the Software Development Team in the Department of Informatics at King's College London where I explore parsing, lexing, language composition, and editors.

 Fine-grained language composition [HTML, Experiment]

 Lukas Diekmann, Laurence Tratt

 Storage Strategies for Collections in Dynamically Typed Languages [Experiment, HTML]

 OOPSLA 2013, October 2013